Messaging Consent and Opt In Guidance

 The Opt-Out

 Honor every Opt-Out request.
-Upon receiving the message to STOP, we recommend that you reply with an Opt-Out confirmation message explaining that all texts from this number are now blocked, and provide an UNSTOP option to receive messages again.
-No further communication is allowed until new consent is received.
+Upon receiving the message to STOP, you must reply with an Opt-Out confirmation message explaining that all texts from this number are now blocked, and provide an UNSTOP option to receive messages again.

 Industry Accepted Use Cases